-On 8 October, Ruth McCaig came to our Sunday morning service to launch our Shoebox Appeal for this year.
+On 8 October 2017, Ruth McCaig came to our Sunday morning service to launch our Shoebox Appeal.

 Ruth is the Operation Christmas Child Regional Manager for Scotland and she encouraged us all to prepare a shoebox for a child.